-3 questions to help define the structural integrity of your hospital
+3 questions to help define the structural integrity of your hospital in response to a disaster

 While the structural and architectural design of your building doesn’t necessarily need to address every potential natural disaster, it should be able to withstand common events for your area, as well as potentially devastating, but unlikely chance occurrences, such as fire.
 In addition to establishing procedures and educating your staff on hospital policies in the event of these disasters, you should consider these questions: